Seasonal Nourishment | Vata Season

 Savory Slow Cooker Oatmeal with Crispy Bacon, a delicious spin on a dish traditionally thought to be best enjoyed sweet.
 A comforting bowl of slow cooked oatmeal is combined with butternut squash, garlic, herbs, parmesan cheese (optional), and topped with crispy bacon and avocado.
-Slather with a little Ancient Organics Ghee and a sprinkle of Moon Juice Pink Salt.
+Slather with a little Ancient Organics Ghee and a sprinkle of Himalayan Pink Salt.

 Pumpkin Coconut Curry Chicken, like a warm hug in a bowl.
 Throw in some kale, broccolini, and chickpeas to pack in lots of nutrients, fiber and extra protein.
 This dish can also easily be made vegan by swapping out the chicken for more veggies, and we suggest giving this curry the special treatment by adding any of our Dr. Cowan's vegetable powders for added nutrients.

 Sheet Pan Maple Dijon Salmon with Brussels Sprouts and Sweet Potatoes, a simple, minimal and flavorful meal that hardly takes any time to prep and can be enjoyed to please one or a full crowd.
 Add a touch of Shaman Shack Sea Clear for umami flavor and probiotic cleansing power.